Clip Strips

 PLAY A Schwa maze at English-Zone.com.
 Pizza!
 Pizza! printable schwa game from the literacy nest.
 Online Quiz at purposegames.

-Note: read about short U & the schwa sound at the challengeoflearningUSEnglish
+Read about short U & the schwa sound from challengeoflearningUSEnglish.

 Open and Closed Syllables